-- 3.18 I said in my heart, It is because of the sons of men, that God may prove them, and that they may see that they themselves are but as beasts.
-For that which befalleth the sons of men befalleth beasts; even one thing befalleth them: as the one dieth, so dieth the other; yea, they have all one breath; and man hath no preeminence above the beasts: for all is vanity. - All go unto one place; all are of the dust, and all turn to dust again. - Who knoweth the spirit of man, whether it goeth upward, and the spirit of the beast, whether it goeth downward to the earth? - Wherefore I saw that there is nothing better, than that a man should rejoice in his works; for that is his portion: for who shall bring him back to see what shall be after him?(ASV)
+- of men, that God may prove them, and that they may see that they themselves are but as beasts.

+19 For that which befalleth the sons of men befalleth beasts; even one thing befalleth them: as the one dieth, so dieth the other; yea, they have all one breath; and man hath no preeminence above the beasts: for all is vanity. - All go unto one place; all are of the dust, and all turn to dust again. - Who knoweth the spirit of man, whether it goeth upward, and the spirit of the beast, whether it goeth downward to the earth?
+(ASV)